JuliaLang/julia/doc/src/manual/style-guide.md

 # Style Guide

-The following sections explain a few aspects of idiomatic Julia coding style.
+The following sections explain a few aspects of the idiomatic Julia coding style.
 None of these rules are absolute; they are only suggestions to help familiarize you with the language and to help you choose among alternative designs.